- What is a Permanent?

 - Can I ride a Permanent on any day of the year?

 In theory, yes.
 However, the date you ride is by agreement between you and the organizer.
-An organizer may choose to make his/her route available only during certain months, and he/she may need to restrict certain dates due to other personal commitments.
+An organizer may choose to make his/her route available only during certain months, and he/she may need to restrict certain dates due to other personal commitments or climate and traffic considerations.
 Remember, all organizers are unpaid volunteers working for your benefit.

 - Can I use a Permanent ride towards qualification for Paris-Brest-Paris or other foreign brevets?

-No. Permanents are not ACP registered events.
+No. Permanents are not ACP-sanctioned..
 ACP will not recognize them for PBP qualification, neither will other organizers outside the US.

-- How quickly after my ride can I expect to receive my validated control card?
+- How quickly after my ride can I expect to receive my validated permanent credit?

-Firstly, you are requested to submit your completed card to the organizer within 10 days of your ride.
-Organizers in turn are asked to submit the result within 10 days of receipt of your card.
-Validation is not subject to the same vagaries of communication with France as it is for BRM events, and will normally take place immediately.
-It is therefore reasonable to see a validated card returned within a few weeks.
+Firstly, you are requested to submit your completed ride information to the organizer within 10 days of your ride.
+Organizers in turn are asked to submit the result within 10 days of receipt of your information.
+Validation will normally take place immediately.
+It is therefore reasonable to see validated credit on our website within a few days.

 - Can I use a Permanent toward earning RUSA's Distance awards?